Are Guided Pathways The Key to Graduation?

 Is Automation The Answer?

 The cost of not implementing this type of technology is significant.
 The Advisory Board Committee found that the estimated cost of adding the number of advisors that would be required to support students in a similar way would cost anywhere from $0.5M for a small institution to nearly $2M for a large institution.
 How can institutions provide the level of structure and support students need without breaking the budget?
+One word: automation.

 The more automation schools can bring to their processes, the more students can be helped with fewer required resources.

-Higher learning institutions are in a tough spot, negotiating the pressure from the Department of Education, the desire to help students succeed and often limited resources.
+Higher learning institutions are in a tough spot, negotiating the pressure from the Department of Education, the desire to help students succeed and often times, limited resources.
 Institutions may find technology is a life raft.
 If they can strike a balance between technology and academics, they will be better positioned to offer students the academic support they need via programs and channels students now require.